LouDnl/USBSID-Pico/README.md

 While in development any mentioned features, options, etc. are subject to change.
 ### Test and config your board
 I have set up a small test player using Hermit's JsSID implementation (borrowed from Deepsid).
-You can test (and config) your board with WebUSB and ASID here: [USBSID](https://usbsid.loudai.nl/).
+You can test (and config) your board with WebUSB and ASID here: [USBSID](https://usbsid.loudai.nl/index.html?player=webusb).
 If needed you can change your SID count configuration after selecting WebUSB.
+#### Debug functions
+For testing purposes only you can use the debug functions available on the [USBSID Debug](https://usbsid.loudai.nl/index.html?player=webusb&debug=usbsidpico) site.
 ### Supported platforms
 _In development_
 Linux: Vice, RetroDebugger, SidBerry, JSidplay2, USB Midi, ASID (in webbrowser) SID Play
 Windows: Vice
 Windows/Android: USB Midi, ASID (in webbrowser) SID Play

-# Firmware (current version 0.2.1-BETA)
+# Firmware
-See the [firmware changelog](#changelog) for more information on what's changed and previous releases.
+See the [firmware changelog](CHANGELOG.md) for more information on what's changed and previous releases.
 ### Firmware versions
 Use `usbsidpico.uf2` for regular green rp2040 Pico boards.
 Use `usbsidpico-rgb.uf2` for black clone rp2040 Pico boards with RGB LED onboard.